When Things go Awry

 “Inner obedience is a supreme virtue.
 Inner obedience is the achievement of one’s true knowledge.
 When we obey the higher principles, higher laws, we love.

 When we love, we become.
 And when we become, we come to realise that we eternally are the Eternal Now.
 We listen to the Inner Pilot, who is guiding our destiny, who is moulding and shaping us in His own way.
 A seeker also tries to obey his inner voice.
 But very often a wrong voice will create unimaginable problems for the seeker.
 How will the seeker differentiate the real from the unreal, the right from the wrong?
 A sincere seeker will be able to distinguish a wrong voice if he notices that the voice wants him to get satisfaction from its message in a specific way, with specific results.
 If the voice makes him feel that satisfaction will come only if victory dawns, if success comes, then he knows it is a wrong voice.
 When defeat looms large at the end of his action, and the seeker is doomed to disappointment, then he has to know it was a wrong voice.
 The right voice, the divine voice, will only inspire the seeker to right actions.
-The right voice does not care for results as such. “
+The right voice does not care for results as such. ““Each divine thought

 That comes to you